mojowill/Mojo-Gallery/readme.txt

 This is very much a DEVELOPMENT release and should only be used for testing or as a starting point for your own project.

+Also I'm sorry I'm new to SVN I normally use git so excuse me if there are loads of stupid commits!

 == Installation ==

 Installation is simple, just like every other Wordpress plugin.